Nursing Educators Blog

 Articles tagged yearofthenurse

-The goals of this Nightingale Challenge presentation were to learn how to help students to move beyond memorization by making learning actionable, how to apply Bloom’s Taxonomy through testing specifically around the NCLEX®, and how to communicate objectives to students to help them make higher-level thinking connections.
+Help students move beyond memorization by making learning actionable.
+Learn how to apply Bloom’s Taxonomy through testing specifically around the NGN and how to communicate objectives to students to help them make higher-level thinking connections.

 by Kaplan Nursing | November 4, 2022